 All products must be screened and approved by the Standards Committee.
-New Member Orientations and Product Screenings take place at the Market office on the first and third Wednesdays of the month at 3:30 p.m.
+New Member Orientations and Product Screenings take place at the Market office on the first and third Wednesdays of the month at 3:30 p.m. by appointment only.
 You must present actual items, photographs of your work are not acceptable.
 If you are a prospective member, you must attend an orientation in person before having your products screened.
 Please wear a mask and do not bring anyone with you to the New Member Orientation and Prescreen.

 What does it cost?

 There is an Annual Membership fee of $50, which gives you membership from April through the following March.
 For each Saturday that you sell, an 8×8 Booth space is $15+10% of your sales for the day, a 4×4 Booth Space is $8+10%, and Strolling Vendors pay $5+10%.
 Booth fees are paid at the Info booth at the end of each Market day.
 Holiday Market has a separate fixed fee schedule.
-See the Holiday Market Application for specifics.
+See the Holiday Market Application available in the summer for specifics.